Landkreuzer P. 1000 Ratte: Development

 Not all historians are convinced that the P.1000 even got as far as an outline design.
-Although it is generally accepted that Hitler asked for a feasibility study into a 1000-ton tank in 1942, there is much doubt around the specifics of the plan to use the 280 mm guns or spare turrets from the battleship Gneisenau.
-The turrets alone weighed approximately 750 tons and required a five-storey structure to house the associated handling rooms and rotating machinery.
+Although it is generally accepted that Hitler asked for a feasibility study of a 1000-ton tank in 1942, there is much doubt around the specifics of the plan to use the 280 mm guns or spare turrets from the battleship Gneisenau.
+The turrets alone weighed approximately 750 tons and had a five-storey structure to house the associated handling rooms and rotating machinery.
 Such weapons would also require separate magazines and shell rooms as well as handling machinery for the ammunition, all of which required space and power well beyond the scope of what would be possible in a 1000-ton tracked vehicle.
 Accordingly, some historians believe the P.1000 Ratte diagram to be either a hoax, or alternatively a speculative engineer's sketch made for personal amusement.